Music therapy for stroke patients may seem like a passive activity, but can make a surprising impact on recovery.

 The more you repeat, the more your brain understands that there is a demand for that function and rewires itself.

-Music therapy is fun and interactive, which makes it effortless to perform the repetitions you need to promote neuroplasticity.
+Music therapy is fun and interactive, which makes it easier to perform the repetitions you need to promote neuroplasticity.

 2. Improves Movement